Table of Contents

 Element vs. Compound

-Atoms of the same atomic number are called an element.
-They are chemically not separable and have an atomic (e.g. noble gases, atoms exist individual), molecular (e.g. nitrogen, oxygen, atoms of the same element will connect with each other) or polymeric (atoms of the same element will make multiple/branched, chain-like compounds) form.
+Atoms of the same atomic number are called elements.
+They are chemically inseparable and exist in atomic (e.g., noble gas atoms exist individually), molecular (e.g., nitrogen, oxygen, with atoms of the same element connected), and polymeric (atoms of the same element developing multiple/branched chains) forms.

-A compound is a pure substance from different element atoms that are in a fixed ratio to one another.
+A compound is a pure substance comprising different atoms in a fixed ratio.
 They can be separated into elements.
-At this, a distinction can be made due to several manifestations:
+A compound may exist in different forms:

-This is the energy that attracts electrons from the nucleus and stands in the periodic table next to each element (=EN).
-The EN of the involved elements should be considered and the difference needs to be calculated.
-If he is 0 a metal bond, between 0 and 2 an atomic bond and above 2 an ionic bond is present.
+During atomic bonding, the interaction between the valence or the outer electrons leads to the formation of compounds.
+The type of bond is easily determined by the electronegativity (EN) of the element, which is the energy that attracts electrons from the nucleus and is displayed in the periodic table next to each element.
+The difference in EN of the elements should be calculated.
+EN of 0 suggests a metal bond, whereas EN ranging between 0 and 2 indicates an atomic bond, and a value greater than 2 represents an ionic bond.

 The Ionic Bond

-In an ionic bond, ions (= charged atoms) are arranged three-dimensionally in a lattice.
-Cations are referred to as positively charged particles; the negatively charged particles are called anions.
-They are caused by the complete delivery of the valance electron of an element (metal) to another (non-metal).
-Both achieve by this process the desired, stable noble gas configuration.
-The bond is based on electrostatic attractive forces, which are non-directional.
-This means, that the attraction acts spatially in all directions.
+In an ionic bond, ions (= charged atoms) are arranged in a 3-dimensional lattice.
+Cations are referred to as positively charged particles, whereas the negatively charged particles are called anions.
+They are generated by the complete transfer of the valence electron of an element (metal) to another (non-metal), resulting in a stable noble gas configuration.
+The bond is based on electrostatic attractive forces, which are non-directional spatially.

 Ionic bonds form crystals and exist in salts and salt-like compounds.
-Since the electrostatic forces are very strong, their boiling and melting temperatures are in high areas.
-In their melts and aqueous solutions, the cations and anions are free or no longer bound in the ionic lattice, so that they can receive useful properties of electrical conductivity.
+Since the electrostatic forces are very strong, their boiling and melting temperatures are high.
+In their molten and aqueous solutions, the cations and anions are free or no longer bound in the ionic lattice, resulting in appropriate electrical conductivity.

 The Atomic Bond

-An atomic bond or covalent bond is based on the formation of a common pair of electrons between two atoms.
-Thereby, each binding partner contributes one electron.
-The atomic bond, other than the ionic bond, is a directional type of bond.
-The attractive forces act only in one direction.
+An atomic or covalent bond is based on the interaction between a common pair of electrons between 2 atoms, with each partner contributing a single electron.
+The atomic bond is directional, i.e., the attractive forces act only in 1 direction.

-The meaning of the electron “sharing” is to achieve a full outer shell and thus a steady state configuration.
-By overlapping of a molecular orbital, the more energetically favorable out of two atomic orbitals is chosen.
+The goal of electron ‘sharing’ is to achieve a full outer shell and thus a steady-state configuration.
+Overlapping of molecular orbitals leads to the selection of energetically more favorable atomic orbital.

-Between individual molecules with polar covalent bond, hydrogen bonds can be built.
-These are stronger intermolecular attraction forces (no further type of bonds!) compared to the Van-der-Whaals forces, which represent weaker intermolecular attractive forces.
-The valency or valance is the number of the possible bonds from an atom.
+Hydrogen bonds can be generated between individual molecules with polar covalent bonds, which are stronger intermolecular forces of attraction (no further type of bonds!) compared to the Van der Waals forces.
+The valency is the number of possible bonds in an atom.

-A coordinative atomic bond is a special form, in which the pair of electrons (both electrons) originates from a single binding partner.
-This one must have a free electron pair that means he needs to have an occupied atomic orbital with two electrons, while the accepting partner needs to present an electron gap, therefore a blank atomic orbital.
-The coordinative atomic bond is equal to the covalent atomic bond.
+A coordinate atomic bond is a special form, in which the pair of electrons originates from a single binding partner.
+The coordinate atomic bond carries a free electron pair suggesting the need for an atomic orbital with 2 electrons, while the acceptor contains an electron gap, i.e. a blank atomic orbital.
+The coordinate atomic bond is equal to the covalent atomic bond.

-In a metal bond, the metal cations also possess solid lattice sites.
-They have submitted their valence electrons, which are free to move in the lattice.
-They are called electron gas.
-Non-directed, electrostatic attractive forces between cations and electrons are the basis of this bond type.
-Unlike the ionic bond, the materials are easily malleable and ductile, as mechanical action and the resulting displacement of the atoms do not change the relationship to their neighbors.
+In a metallic bond, the metal cations also carry solid lattice sites, with their valence electrons free to move in the lattice as electron gas.
+The metallic bond is based on non-directed, electrostatic attractive forces between cations and electrons.
+Unlike the ionic bond, the materials are easily malleable and ductile, as the mechanical action and the resulting atomic displacement does not alter the relationship with their neighbors.
 The bond is very stable and shows high melting and boiling temperatures.

-Due to the freely moving electrons, which act as charge carriers, metals are very good electrical conductors.
-Upon heat supply, which means power supply, the cations start to oscillate.
-They encounter each other and pass warmth via the oscillations.
+Due to the delocalized electrons moving together and acting as charge carriers, metals are very good electrical conductors.
+The cations oscillate upon exposure to heat, i.e. power supply, and exchange heat.
 Metals are also good conductors of heat.
-The most known elements are metals.
+Most of the known elements are metals.

 The Covalent Bond

-Covalent bonding occurs as a result of sharing off electrons between atoms.
-The atoms involved in this type of bonding are of the same element or have close proximity to each other in the periodic table.
-Primarily, this type bonding occurs between non-metals although it has also been observed between non-metals and metals but to a lesser extent.
+Covalent bonding occurs as a result of electron sharing between atoms.
+The atoms involved in this type of bonding belong to the same element or have proximity to each other in the periodic table.
+Primarily, this type of bond occurs between non-metals although it has also been observed between non-metals and metals but to a lesser extent.

-If atoms are observed to bear similarities in regards to their electronegativities (affinity for electrons), then covalent bonds are likely to be formed.
-This implies that since both atoms have similar affinity for electrons, none would readily lose their electrons thus they share their electrons to attain stability.
-Another argument for the formation of covalent bonds is the fact that the electron affinity of the atom may be too small while the ionization energy required is too large for the formation of ionic bonds.
-For instance, carbon rarely forms ionic bonds since it possess four valence electrons.
-Such a scenario would require a carbon atom to either lose all the four valence electrons or gain an additional four electrons which is highly unfavorable.
+Similar EN between atoms results in covalent bond formation, i.e. since both atoms exhibit similar affinity for electrons, neither atom loses its electrons readily but only shares them to attain stability.
+Further, covalent bonds are favored by low electron affinity of the atom while large ionization energy is required for the formation of ionic bonds.
+For instance, carbon rarely forms ionic bonds since it contains 4 valence electrons.
+Such a scenario requires the loss of 4 valence electrons by a carbon atom or the gain of 4 additional electrons, which is highly unfavorable.

-Accordingly, carbon shares its valence electrons through double single and triple bonds to achieve the octet electron configuration.
-Moreover, covalent bonds involves the interactions of pi and sigma orbitals.
+Accordingly, carbon shares its valence electrons via single, double, and triple bonds to achieve the octet electron configuration.
+Further, covalent bonds entail interactions between pi and sigma orbitals.